RECIPE | three wild garlic recipes to celebrate the start of spring with

 Claire, aka the 5 O'clock Apron, is one of my go-to cooks for seasonal family recipes with no fuss but filled with flavour.
 You're like to have the ingredients for this recipe lurking around in your cupboards so it's a fantastic recipe to make off the cuff, whether for one, or for many.

 Wild garlic pesto

 Easily one of the quickest and most delicious recipes to have in your repertoire ~ a spoonful or two of this can elevate even the simplest of suppers.
 Stir into pasta, dollop onto soup, spread on toast and top with a sliced tomato, whizz into hummus or add extra oil and drizzle onto salad. *I replace the pignuts with pine nuts, or more often almonds or walnuts which are cheaper.
 You can also leave out the parmesan and add more nuts if you're vegan.

 Wild garlic & cheese scones

-When I think of scones, I think of my sister and my dad - if ever there is a family crises, or in need of some sort of comfort, a scone always manages to appear.
+When I think of scones, I think of my sister and my dad – if ever there is a family crisis, or someone in need of some sort of comfort, a scone always manages to appear.
 Not the kind with jam and clotted cream, but cheesy ones, warmed in the oven with a slap of butter on the top.
 My sister now lives in Australia and her one request when she returns home is for my dad to make her cheese scones.
 This is a twist on the cheese scone recipe I always use ~ omit the mustard powder and replace the chives for 75g chopped wild garlic, enough to taste the garlic, but not too much that it's overpowering.